ccoenraets/forcejs/README.md

     </html>
     ```

-1. Create a file named `app.js` in your project's root directory:
+1. In your project's root directory, create a file named `app.js`:

     ```
     import OAuth from 'forcejs/oauth';